 B. Any University Associate having knowledge of Threatening, Aggressive or Violent Behavior toward another University Associate on Campus must report the behavior immediately to the University Police.
-The University Associate also may report the behavior to a BETA Team member, the Employee Assistance Program, the UMB Counseling Center, an appropriate school/department administrator, the Office of the Vice President for Academic Affairs, Employee/Labor Relations - Human Resource Services, or the Office of Student and Employee Health.
+The University Associate also may report the behavior to a BETA Team member, the Employee Assistance Program, the UMB Counseling Center, an appropriate school/department administrator, the Office of Student and Employee Health.